vishaldhole173/pro-stream-documentation/Technical/Pipeline-Types/AWS-Elemental-MediaLive/elemental-media-live.md

     - The SCTE-35 Messages are copied and packaged to Endpoint without any processing.

 ### Create MediaLive Input Security Group
 An input security group protects the Encoder by allowing only whitelisted IP to shoot Incoming Traffic (the Live Stream).
-A list of Purposes can be found [in Official AWS Docs](https://docs.aws.amazon.com/medialive/latest/ug/purpose-input-security-groups.html).
+A list of Purposes can be found <a href="https://docs.aws.amazon.com/medialive/latest/ug/purpose-input-security-groups.html" target="_blank">in Official AWS Docs</a>.

 From our codebase, we call `createInputSecurityGroup` of `MediaLive API` to create an Input Security Group: